ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-3}

-Instances with fewer than 4 cores can attach up to 4 block storage secondary volumes.
+Instances with fewer than four cores can attach up to four block storage secondary volumes.

-Instances with 4 or more cores can attach up to 12 block storage secondary volumes.
+Instances with four or more cores can attach up to 12 block storage secondary volumes.

 ### How am I charged for usage?
 {: faq}
 {: #faq-block-storage-6}
 {: support}

 Block Storage for VPC is calculated hourly.
 The calculation is based on the total number of hours that the block storage volume exists on the account.
 It exists on the account until you delete the volume or you reach the end of a billing cycle, whichever comes first.
-For imore information, see [Pricing](https://www.ibm.com/cloud/vpc/pricing).
+For more information, see [Pricing](https://www.ibm.com/cloud/vpc/pricing).

 ### Are there quota limits?
 {: faq}
 {: #faq-block-storage-7}

-There are quota limits for your block storage volumes based on the number of cores per instance.
+The quota limits for your block storage volumes based on the number of cores per instance.
 For more information about quotas and limits for your {{site.data.keyword.cloud}} Virtual Private Cloud and the resources available within it, see [Quotas](/docs/vpc?topic=vpc-quotas#quotas).

 ### After creating a data volume with specific capacity, can the capacity later be increased?
 {: faq}